levante-framework/levante_translations/README.md

 ## Error Handling

-Errors aren't a problem for English and Spanish, but happen for German.
+Errors aren't a problem for English and Spanish, but happen for German and French.
 There doesn't seem to be a pattern, but it means that sometimes the batch/shell file has to be re-run.
 After a couple/few runs, everything gets translated.